ShahiTechnovation/Pyon-CLi/README.md

-# PyVax - Avalanche Smart Contract CLI
+# Pyon CLI - Polygon Smart Contract CLI

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**PyVax** is a production-ready CLI tool for deploying Solidity and Python smart contracts to Avalanche C-Chain.
+**Pyon CLI** is a production-ready CLI tool for deploying Solidity and Python smart contracts to Polygon.
 It features a unique **Python-to-EVM transpiler** that allows you to write smart contracts in Python and deploy them directly to the blockchain.

 ## 💡 What it does

-PyVax is a powerful command-line interface that bridges the gap between Python developers and blockchain smart contract development.
+Pyon CLI is a powerful command-line interface that bridges the gap between Python developers and blockchain smart contract development.
 It enables developers to:

 - Write smart contracts using familiar Python syntax
 - Automatically transpile Python code to Solidity/EVM-compatible bytecode
-- Deploy contracts to Avalanche C-Chain (Fuji testnet and mainnet)
+- Deploy contracts to Polygon (Amoy testnet and mainnet)
 - Manage wallets securely with encrypted keystores
 - Interact with deployed contracts through an intuitive CLI
 - Track deployment history and contract interactions

 ## 🎯 The problem it solves

 Smart contract development has traditionally been limited to specialized languages like Solidity, creating a steep learning curve for developers.
-PyVax solves several critical problems:
+Pyon CLI solves several critical problems:

 - **High Barrier to Entry**: Traditional smart contract development requires learning Solidity, a specialized language with unique syntax and patterns
 - **Limited Developer Accessibility**: Python developers, one of the largest programming communities, have been largely excluded from blockchain development